-Château Boswell Winery is one of northern Napa Valley’s stunning estates; the winery was founded by Los Angeles born Richard Thornton Boswell (RT for short, died in 2014), a dentist who practiced in Laguna Beach.
-In the 1970s, he began investing in real estate and in 1979 purchased 10 acres of land – what would become the home of Château Boswell Winery.
+Château Boswell Winery is one of northern Napa Valley’s stunning estates; the winery was founded by Los Angeles born Richard Thornton Boswell (RT for short, died in 2014), a dentist and lover of outdoor adventure who practiced in Laguna Beach.
+In the 1970s, he began investing in real estate and in 1979 purchased 10 acres of land – what would become the home of Château Boswell Winery (built in 1982).
 Their first commercial release was in 1979, merely several hundred cases.
 Their production has grown significantly since then yet still remains fairly small focusing on limited production hand-crafted wines (usually several thousand cases per year spread over a number of small lot wines).

 André Tchelistcheff was their founding winemaker; he was instrumental in the layout and clonal choices for the original plantings of their estate vineyard.
 Arguably André was one of Napa’s most influential and well-respected winemakers.
 Born in Moscow his family fled the Russian Revolution of 1917 to Kiev.
 Later André joined the White Army and fought in the Russian Civil War on the Crimean Peninsula.
 At one point his unit came under machine gun fire – André was left for dead and his father even held a funeral for him.

 Eventually his family moved to France where he met Georges de Latour who was looking for a new winemaker for Beaulieu Vineyard.
 André agreed to come to the Napa Valley and arrived in 1938.
 He stayed with Beaulieu Vineyard for some 35 years before ‘retiring’ in 1973.
 However, his career didn’t end then – he continued to significantly contribute to the local wine industry as a winemaker and soils expert and one of his numerous clients was Château Boswell Winery.